17 by Peter Nolan Smith

 “Noon it is.”

-The next morning I called in sick.
-My boss Manny let his employees have 'drunk days' and I slept for another hour.
+The next morning I called in sick to the Diamond Exchange.
+My boss Manny let his employees have ‘drunk days’ and I slept for another hour.

 By noon the temperature warmed up to almost 50.
-Richard was waiting by the riverside court.
+A sunny day too.
+Richard waited by the riverside court.
 He had brought an extra racket.

 “Your choice.”